kubesphere-retired/docs.kubesphere.io/content/advanced-v1.0/en/quick-start/wordpress-deployment.md

 At this point, WordPress is exposed to the outside by the Ingress, thus we can access it via `{$hostname}:{$NodePort}` i.e. `http://wordpress.demo.io:30517` since we selected http protocol previously.

-You might be familiar with the basic features of Deployments and StatefulSets, see the [Deployments](../../workload/deployments) and [StatefulSets](../../workload/statefulsets) for the details.
+Hope you could be familiar with the basic features of Deployments and StatefulSets right now, see the [Deployments](../../workload/deployments) and [StatefulSets](../../workload/statefulsets) for the details.